GEN 0

 Methodology

-End-to-end autonomous sports analytics
+End-to-end autonomous data analytics

 Agentic AI replaces the manual hypothesis-experiment-analysis cycle.
 Our agents discover features, design experiments, and evaluate models across multiple prediction targets.